 Commonly Asked Questions

-You are welcome to utilize the center on a drop-in basis; however, it is advisable to make an appointment in order to guarantee a specific time, day, or tutor.
-You also need to realize that just because the center is open does not mean that a tutor in your subject area is available.
-Always check the tutor schedules!
+You are welcome to utilize Tutoring Services on a drop-in basis; however, it is advisable to make an appointment in order to guarantee a specific time, day, or tutor.
+You also need to realize that just because Tutoring Services is open does not mean that a tutor in your subject area is available.
+Always check the Tutoring Services Appointment Website to confirm tutor availability.

-You may visit the center as much as you want!
+You may visit the Tutoring Services as much as you want!
 However, to be fair to the entire student body, we ask that you limit visits to 5 hours per week.
-The idea behind the center is to help assist you in acquiring skills so you won’t need to visit the center at all, or you will come for other reasons/classes.
+The idea behind Tutoring Services is to help assist you in acquiring skills so you won’t need to visit at all, or you will come for other reasons/classes.
 If you feel you are failing a class or need intensive help, weekly tutoring is available.

 - Arrive on time.